 - They also have their own goals

 The Life Map

-The Life Map is a goal-setting planner that uses the principles of The 12 Week Year by Brian Moran.
+The Life Map is a goal-setting planner that uses the principles of goal setting framework, The 12 Week Year by Brian Moran.
 It makes you really think about what is and isn’t important to you.
 So before you can even get into setting any goals there are a whole bunch of activities that will help you determine the kind of year that you want to have.
 My favourite activity is to consider the worst year ever.
 This really put things into perspective for me.
 Even though this year has turned out to be nothing like anyone ever expected.